-approval, any revisions must be incorporated into the final construction documents prior to submittal to any govern- this meeting. mental or regulatory agency, including Blanco County or into the Final Plan Review Application.
-The locations of all regulatory authorities for the purpose of obtaining a building improvement must be staked out on the Ranch Tract to be permit and any other applicable permits for construction.
+Once the Contractor has been accepted, normally it is his or her responsibility to submit the Owners' plans to the required regulatory authorities for the purpose of obtaining a building permit and any other applicable permits for construction.
 It is the Owners' sole responsibility to ensure all applicable approvals, including but not limited to any governmental permits, are received prior to construction.

-The ARC will return a summary of comments to the Owner, The Owners must advise the Contractor of the responsibility together with notice of approval, approval with comments, to set up a Pre-Construction Meeting with a representative of the ARC.
+The Owners must advise the Contractor of the responsibility to set up a Pre-Construction Meeting with a representative of the ARC.
 The purpose of this meeting is to discuss the Contractor's obligations and rules for working at Round Mountain, as well as his or her construction schedule and plans for working only within approved areas.
-The Contrac-Once the ARC has completed its review and issued its tor must have a set of the final construction documents, with all ARC comments incorporated into the plans, to bring to
+The Contractor must have a set of the final construction documents, with all ARC comments incorporated into the plans, to bring to this meeting.